 The Association's loan portfolio is divided into performing and nonperforming categories.
-A Special Assets Management Department is responsible for servicing loans classified as nonperforming.
+The Special Assets Management Department is responsible for servicing loans classified as nonperforming.
 The nonperforming assets, including accrued interest, are detailed in the following table:

-Dec ember 31 •
+December 31,

-Nonperforming Assets 2021 2020 2019
+Nonperforming Assets 2022 2021 2020

-(do llars in thousa nds)
+(dollars in thousands)

-Nonaccrual loans \$ 4,649 \$ 8,193 \$ 6,918
+Nonaccrual loans \$ 1,173 \$ 4,649 \$ 8,193

-Accruing restructured loans 613 889 718
+Accruing restructured loans 258 613 889

 Accruing loans 90 days or more past due

-Total nonperforming loans 5,262 9,082 7,636
+Total nonperforming loans 1,431 5,262 9,082

-Other property owned · - · - 31
+Other property owned

-Total nonperforming assets \$ 5,262 \$ 9,082 \$ 7,667
+Total nonperforming assets \$ 1,431 \$ 5,262 \$ 9,082

 Ratios:

-Nonaccrual loans to total loans 0.33% 0.62% 0.54%
+Nonaccrual loans to total loans 0.08% 0.33% 0.62%

-Nonperforming assets to total assets 0.36% 0.66% 0.58%
+Nonperforming assets to total assets 0.09% 0.36% 0.66%

 Nonaccrual loans represent all loans where there is a reasonable doubt as to the collection of principal and/or future interest accruals under the contractual terms of the loan.
 In substance, nonaccrual loans reflect loans where the accrual of interest has been suspended.
-Nonaccrual loans decreased \$3,544 or 43.26 percent in 2021 after having increased \$1,275 or 18.43 percent in 2020.
+Nonaccrual loans decreased \$3,476 or 74.77 percent in 2022 after having decreased \$3,544 or 43.26 percent in 2021.
+The primary decrease in 2022 resulted from repayments and liquidations in the dairy, nursery/fern and equine commodity groups.
 The primary decrease in 2021 resulted from repayments in the nursery/fern commodity group and transfers of loans to accrual status in the cattle commodity group due to improved performance.
-Nursery continues to represent the largest percentage of total nonaccrual loans at approximately 38.50 percent at December 31, 2021 with a majority concentrated in one account.
-Of the \$4,649 in nonaccrual volume at December 31, 2021, \$3,026 or 65.09 percent, compared to 39.07 percent and 35.14 percent at December 31, 2020 and 2019, respectively, was current as to scheduled principal and interest payments, but did not meet all regulatory requirements to be transferred into accrual status.
+Nursery continues to represent the largest percentage of total nonaccrual loans at approximately 41.89 percent at December 31, 2022 with a majority concentrated in one account.
+Of the \$1,173 in nonaccrual volume at December 31, 2022, \$1,161 or 98.98 percent, compared to 65.09 percent and 39.07 percent at

+December 31, 2021 and 2020, respectively, was current as to scheduled principal and interest payments, but did not meet all regulatory requirements to be transferred into accrual status.

-At December 31, 2021, there were no properties or equipment included in other property owned.
-The number of pieces of equipment declined by two during 2021 with sales of equipment outpacing no acquisitions during the year, resulting in the decline.
+At December 31, 2022 and December 31, 2021, there were no properties or equipment included in other property owned.
+During 2022, there were no properties or equipment acquired or sold during the year.